 The next steps

 The next step in infrastructure and cost optimization is to move some services to bare metal servers in one of the local data centres.
-For example, the machines processing API requests (the destination for almost all traffic) are stateless: they do not store data and only execute code, so they are excellent candidates for migration to a low-cost data centre.
+For example, the machines processing API requests (the destination for almost all traffic) are stateless: they do not store data and only execute code, so they are excellent candidates for migration to a low-cost data center.
 That way, you won’t have to pay for traffic at all.
-At the same time, you can leave critical infrastructure (such as a database) on GCP, because Google provides a sufficient level of fault tolerance and availability.
+At the same time, you can leave critical infrastructure (such as a database) on GCP because Google provides a sufficient level of fault tolerance and availability.

-Following this article, we also made a video where our CTO, engineers and Adapty’s CTO tell the story of this migration.
+Following this article, we also made a video where our CTO, engineers, and Adapty’s CTO tell the story of this migration.
 Enjoy watching it!